mrusmanshahid/multi-nodes-docker-container/README.md

-# docker-practise
+# docker-multi-container-sample app
-A simple project for practising docker together with redis
+A simple project to setup multi container docker using React, NodeJs and MongoDB